chorouk1996/gittest/README.md

-### Problématique
+### The request

-L'equipe IBM  Blockchain voudrait partager un volume de données (des clés, et des configurations) entre 2 namespaces.
+L'equipe IBM  Blockchain voudrait partager un volume de données (des clés, et des configurations) entre plusieurs namespaces.
 ![problématique](./img/challeng.gif)

-### Solution I : Partage d'un volume PVC via un serveur https (Enginx)
+### Solution 1 : Sharing the PVC in namespace via Https Nginx server

-Cette solution consisite à monter un volume (PVC) et le mettre en ligne via une route Openshift et un serveur (Enginx).
+This solution consist of create a route through the Nginx server

-Le volume de namespcae A sera accessible depuis tous les autres namespaces via une adresse URL.
+The volume of the namespace A is available via an URL address.
 ![Solution](./img/share-pvc-solution.png)
 ### Deployment : Namespace A